Adapters

 NautilusTrader adapters follow a layered architecture pattern with:

-- Rust core for networking clients and performance-critical operations.
+- Rust core for networking clients and performance-sensitive operations.

 - Python layer for integrating Rust clients into the platform's data and execution engines.